HoaxParagon/primality_experiments/README.md

 # primality_experiments
 A public repo of a CS students experiments with primality algorithms.

-Code tested on 8-core AMD 8350 Black using Spyder IDE and Python 3.8 or greater
+Code tested on a watercooled 8-core AMD 8350 Black using Spyder IDE and Python 3.8 or greater

 ### Bruteforce test:
 about 63 seconds to find 9,592 primes